anaisbetts/midi-mixer-wavexlr/README.md

 ## What can I control with this?

-* Set both Headphone / Stream channel volume in Wave Link
+* Set both Headphone / Stream volume in Wave Link for all channels
 * Toggle Monitor / Stream in headphones
 * Toggle VST Filters